ACTE Announces Oklahoma Counselor as National Award Winner

 The Association for Career and Technical Education (ACTE) is the nation’s largest not-for-profit association committed to the advancement of education that prepares youth and adults for successful careers.
 ACTE represents the community of CTE professionals, including educators, administrators, researchers, school counselors, guidance and career development professionals and others at all levels of education.
 ACTE is committed to excellence in providing advocacy, public awareness and access to resources, professional development and leadership opportunities.

-ACTE Announces Missouri Assistant Professor at University of Central Missouri as National Award Finalist
+ACTE Announces Arkansas Teaching Assistant Professor as National Award Winner

 FOR IMMEDIATE RELEASE